 16. Invest in larger sized shirts instead of buying bibs.

+When it comes to finding cheap baby stuff, thrift stores can be a true gem.
 Buy secondhand baby shirts a size or two larger than what your child normally wears, and slip it over his or her clothes during mealtime instead of purchasing bibs.
 The shirt will get messy, but you can always wash it and use it when your baby gets older.

-Don’t worry if it gets stained — your soon-to-be toddler is bound to spill all over it anyway.
+Don’t worry if it gets stained—your soon-to-be toddler is bound to spill all over it anyway.